Information for Acropolis Museum

 How many people go to the museum at the Acropolis annually?

-More than 1.28 million people enjoyed its displays during the course of the previous year, from June 2019 to June 2020, according to statistics released on Thursday.
+More than 1.28 million people enjoyed its displays during the previous year, from June 2019 to June 2020, according to statistics released on Thursday.

 Is there a difference between the Acropolis and the museum?